ZoeyKL/DiscordChatbotsForDummies/README.md

 # Discord + Local LLM Bot (MSTY) – Simple Setup Guide (NVIDIA + Intel Only, AMD users can get fucked)

 This guide explains how to run a **fully local AI chatbot** inside your Discord server using **MSTY** and a small amount of scripting.
-No external APIs, no subscriptions, just your own machine.
+No subscriptions, just your own machine.

 The bot runs from Windows using a batch file and `bot.py`, which you'll download and configure yourself.